Our law firm has roughly 200 employees. As the head of our firm, I want to know how to track my paralegals’ performance.

 - How many files are completed and ready for a demand

-- How many files disburse
+- And, finally, How many files disburse

 We keep two key principles in mind when setting a KPI key performance indicator for paralegals.